nov05/udacity-deep-reinforcement-learning/README.md

 ✅ **Implementation**

 * Reuse the `DDPG` framework (multi-envs, many resuable functions and components, etc.)
+  - All the code is integrated with [ShangtongZhang's deeprl framework](https://github.com/ShangtongZhang/DeepRL/tree/master/deep_rl) which uses some OpenAI Baselines functionalities.
+  - One task can step multiple envs, either with a single process, or with multiple processes. multiple tasks can be stepped synchronously.
 * Instantiate the `DeterministicActorCriticNet` class to create 4 Networks (2 objects) per agent:
     actor, critic, target actor, target critic
 * Soft updates for target networks, Adam on actor/critic networks